Best Practices For Client Adoption¶

 iii.
 Provide users you can’t train with a custom How-to Guide¶

-4) Give your End Users a Carrot vs. a Stick.¶
+Give your Customers a Carrot vs. a Stick.¶

 A common practice we’ve seen partners employ is to give your customers gentle incentives to encourage them to submit tickets by Tier2Tickets.
 Sometimes that looks like tickets submitted via Tier2Tickets higher priority than tickets from email and telephone.
 Other partners have a special tiered rate of service for customers who submit a pre-determined percentage of tickets through Tier2Tickets/Helpdesk Buttons.